gaperton/ionic-views/README.md

 }
 ```

-You may put update functions inside view's `onMount` method to allocate them dynamically, but it's not usually worth it.
-SVG DOM element reference takes 32 bytes.
+You may put update functions (or DOM elements initialization) inside of the view's `onMount` method to allocate them dynamically, but it's not usually worth it.
+SVG DOM element reference takes 32 bytes, and it's highly beneficial if it will be cached.
+Ad-hoc element lookups should be avoided.

 ### `pattern` Elements Group

-This pattern allows caching of the references to SVG elements and must be preferred
-to ad-hoc elements lookups.

-Elements group is the lightweight alternative to subviews, and should be preferred to subviews when possible.
+Elements group is another lightweight alternative to subviews.
+It could be used if there are more than one `render()` operation on the encapsulated elements.
+Otherwise, the simple update function is preferable.

 ```javascript
 class Time {